Are Presidents Dumbing Down Their Speeches? Some More Than Others

 Inaugural Speeches Are Getting Simpler, But Especially for Republicans

-We scored inaugural speeches using integrative complexity, a system developed by psychologists that assigns texts numbers from one to seven based on the probability the words are associated with complex thought
+We scored inaugural speeches using integrative complexity, a system developed by psychologists that assigns texts with numbers from one to seven based on the probability their words are associated with complex thought

 Source: NBC analysis